Mayer Brown

 Mayer Brown is a global white-shoe law firm, founded in Chicago, Illinois, United States.
-It has offices in 27 cities across the Americas, Asia, Europe, and the Middle East, with its largest offices being in Chicago, Washington, D.C., New York City, Hong Kong, and London.
-Mayer Brown has more than 1,800 lawyers and by revenue is the 19th largest law firm in the world.
+It has offices in 22 cities in 10 countries throughout the Americas, Asia, Europe, and the Middle East, with its largest offices being in Chicago, Washington, D.C., New York City, and London.

 History

-Mayer Brown was founded in Chicago in the late 1800’s.
-Among its earliest clients were retail giant Sears Roebuck and Co.

-The three firms that now form the core of Mayer Brown were all founded in the 19th century.
+The two firms that now form the core of Mayer Brown were both founded in the 19th century.
 The US portion of the firm was founded in 1881 in Chicago, by Adolf Kraus and Levy Mayer, and was shortly thereafter known as Kraus, Mayer & Brackett.
+Among its earliest clients was retail giant Sears Roebuck and Co.
 After several changes in name to reflect its growing membership, the firm eventually became known in the US as Mayer, Brown & Platt.

-In 2002, the firm merged with British law firm Rowe & Maw which was established in 1895 in London and operated under that name until joining with Mayer, Brown & Platt in 2002 to form Mayer, Brown, Rowe & Maw.
+In 2002, the firm merged with British law firm Rowe & Maw, which was established in 1895 in London, and operated under that name until joining with Mayer, Brown & Platt in 2002 to form Mayer, Brown, Rowe & Maw.
 In 2007, the amalgamated firm shortened its name to Mayer Brown.

-Johnson Stokes & Master was formed in 1863 in Hong Kong, and is today known as Mayer Brown (formerly Mayer Brown JSM) after merging with Mayer Brown in 2008.
+In 2008, Mayer Brown combined with Johnson Stokes & Master (JSM), establishing an Asia office to be known as Mayer Brown JSM.
+In 2024, amid US-China tensions and subsequent to the Pillar of Shame incident, the firm reorganized its Asia presence to split from its mainland China operations, and saw JSM revert to its pre-merger partnership as an independent law firm.

-Mayer Brown has offices in Asia, Europe, the Americas and the Middle East.
-In Brazil, the firm has an association with Tauil & Chequer Advogados.
-The firm operates as a collective of separate legal entities with offices in 14 countries.
-In October 2022, the firm launched its own joint law venture with Singapore law firm PK Wong & Nair LLC known as Mayer Brown PK Wong & Nair PTE.
-Ltd (“Mayer Brown”).
-The firms' other Asia offices are in Beijing, Hanoi, Ho Chi Minh City, Shanghai and Tokyo.
+In 2009, the firm formed an association with Brazil's Tauil & Chequer Advogados.
+In October 2022, the firm launched its own joint law venture with Singapore law firm PK Wong & Nair LLC, known as Mayer Brown PK Wong & Nair PTE.
+Ltd.

-As of 2009, the firm represented 89 companies of the Fortune 500.

 Pro bono work

-Mayer Brown is a signatory to the Pro Bono Institute's Law Firm Pro Bono Challenge, which commits the firm to devote 3 percent of total billable time to pro bono work and a member of the UK Joint Protocol on Pro Bono Work, which stipulates that pro bono legal work must be carried out to the same standard as chargeable work.
+Mayer Brown is a signatory to the Pro Bono Institute's Law Firm Pro Bono Challenge, which commits the firm to devote 3 percent of total billable time to pro bono work, and a member of the UK Joint Protocol on Pro Bono Work, which stipulates that pro bono legal work must be carried out to the same standard as chargeable work.

 Partner John F. Halbleib represented the Milton Hershey School on a pro bono basis from 1998 to 2002.